bxparks/AceUtils/src/cli/README.md

   function.
 For example, `argv[0]` is the name of the command, and `argv[1]` is the first argument after the command (if it exists).

-### StreamChannelManager

-The `StreamChannelManager` is a templatized convenience class that creates all the helper objects and buffers needed to read and parse the command line input.
-It includes:

-* a `StreamLineReader` coroutine that reads the input lines from `Serial`
-* a `ChannelDispatcher` coroutine that parses the input lines
-* a `Channel<InputLine>` from `StreamLineReader` to `ChannelDispatcher`
-* a `CommandDispatcher` instance that knows how to tokenize a string line and call the matching `CommandHandler`
-* a line buffer for each input line
-* a array of `(const char*)` to hold the command line arguments of the command

-You don't have to use the `StreamChannelManager`, but it greatly simplifies the creation and usage of the `ChannelDispatcher`.

 ### CommandHandler Definitions and Setup

 An Arduino `.ino` file that uses the CLI classes to implement a command line